CATS wants your feedback!

 Currently under system maintenance.
 For assistance, contact STS at 704-336-2637.

-The STS service area is defined as up to ¾ mile on either side of an existing fixed or local bus route.
-Service is available on the same days and times that routes in the area are operating.
+The STS service operates under the ADA law, which guarantees all trips within the system's service area.
+The STS service area is defined as the area up to ¾ of a mile on either side of an existing fixed or local bus route.
+Service is available on the same days and times that the fixed-route in the area are operating.

-You may be approved for services even if you are not in the service area.
-You will be required to be picked up and dropped off within the service area.
+You can be approved for STS service even if your residence in not with-in the service area.
+Under such circumstances you would be required to be picked up and dropped off at a location that is with-in ¾'s of a mile of the service area.

-If you have a disability which prevents you from using a lift-equipped fixed route bus some or all the time, you may be eligible for CATS/STS paratransit service.
+If you have a disability that prevents you from using a fixed route bus, some or all trips, may be eligible for STS paratransit service.